 The National Park Hohe Tauern has vast glacier fields (about 130 km ²), glacially-formed valleys with majestic valley heads, massive landslides and alluvial cones, alpine grass and shrub communities, but also vast forests of larch, spruce and pine.
 Famous sights and attractions in the national park are the Krimml Waterfalls, the Umbalfälle, the Gletscherlehrweg Innergschlöss (Matrei in east Tyrol), The Franz Josefs-Hohe on the Grossglockner, The Grossglockner High Alpine Road and the National Park Worlds in Mittersill.

 A good tip from hiking expert Engelbert Engelbert Prohaska:- A multi-day tour with overnight stays in traditional huts and rustic hike under the motto "From the grassy hills to the famous Wilder Kaiser"

 Upon presentation of any of the single-and-out tickets every guest gets a discount on the Panoramic Ticket Horn (EUR 16.00, - instead of EUR 17.00, -).
 Any one way ticket used on the mountains of Kitzbühel enables the use of the indoor pools in the Aquarena (up to 7 days from validity) with unique 50% discount on the entrance fee.
 Info: Bergbahn AG Kitzbühel | Hahnenkammstraße 1a , 6370 Kitzbühel | Phone +43 5356 6951-215

-The local sporting goods store "Sport Etz" is this summer in cooperation with Lowa - a famous mountain shoe manufacturer.
+The local sporting goods store "Sport Etz" is in cooperation with Dachstein - a famous mountain shoe manufacturer.
 One can hire and test the most popular commercial hiking boots at an affordable price in their main shop.

 Hiking in Kitzbühel - Video